lilyjma/durable-functions-quickstart-dotnet-azd/README.md

 ## Source Code
 Fanning out is easy to do even with regular functions, simply send multiple messages to a queue.
 However, fanning in is more challenging, because you need to track when all the functions are completed and store the outputs.

 Durable Functions makes implementing fan-out/fan-in easy for you.
-In `ConcurrentFetchOrchestration`, the `tasks.Add(context.CallActivityAsync<string>());` fans out the work to multiple instances of the `FetchTitleAsync`function.
-The work is tracked using a dynamic task list.
-The line `await Task.WhenAll(tasks);` waits for all the called functions to complete, after which the function outputs are aggregated.
-In this simple scenario, the aggregated results are simply returned as a formatted string, but you could apply more business logic as needed, such as uploading the result to storage or sending it downstream through another activity function.
+This sample uses a simple scenario of fetching article titles in parallel to demonstrate how you can implement the pattern with Durable Functions.
+In `ConcurrentFetchOrchestration`, the title fetching activities are tracked using a dynamic task list.
+The line `await Task.WhenAll(parallelTasks);` waits for all the called activities to complete, after which the outputs are aggregated.
+In this simple scenario, the aggregated results are simply returned as a formatted string, but you could apply more business logic as needed, such as uploading the result to storage or sending it downstream by calling another activity function.

 ```csharp
 [Function(nameof(ConcurrentFetchOrchestration))]